-PYP Staff Contact information is also available on MangeBac with emails and phone numbers; just click on a teacher's photo.
+PYP Staff Contact information is also available on ManageBac with emails and phone numbers; just click on a teacher's photo.

-PYP Calendar for the 22-23 academic year is available on the school website.
+PYP Calendar for the 23-24 academic year is available on the school website.
+Changes will be applied for the primary years calendar.

-PYP Timetable for 22-23 is provided by homeroom teachers.
+PYP Timetable for 23-24 is provided by homeroom teachers.
 Please consider that you will be informed in advance if there are any changes in the timetable.